sikorka/inpost_tasks/README.md

     mvn clean test -D cucumber.filter.tags="@gui"

-Tests on environemnt:
+API tests on `prod` environment:

-    mvn clean test -D environment=prod
+    mvn clean test -D environment=prod -D cucumber.filter.tags="@api"
-    mvn clean test -D environment=sandbox
-    mvn clean test -D environment=sandboxpl

 Assumptions:
 ============

 User is in charge of inputting city name in scenario.
-If they provide it somehow incorrectly, that's how it will be executed.
+If they provide it somehow incorrectly, that's how it will be executed within API.